wndhydrnt/autoboard/README.md

 # autoboard

-Turn Prometheus alerts into Grafana dashboards.
+Automatically generate dashboards from Prometheus resources.

 ## Features

-- Read alert groups from a Prometheus server and create a dashboard per group.
+- Create a dashboard from an alert group in Prometheus.
+- Create a dashboard from a metrics endpoint exposed by any service that supports Prometheus.
-- Detect the type of panel to create based on the query of an alert.
-Graph and Singlestat panels are supported.
+- Detect the type of panel to create based on the query of an alert or the metric type.
+- Group panels into rows.
 - Configure a panel via annotations of the alert in Prometheus.
-- Set threshold on Graph panel based on the query of the alert.
-- Set threshold on Singlestat panel based on the query of the alert.
+- Set thresholds on panels based on the query of the alert.

 ## Commands